Ethical regulations for publication

 Ethics for publication

-Acta Medica Peruana (AMP) adheres to the recommendations issued by the Committee in Publication Ethics (COPE; https://publicationethics.org) and the International Committee of Medical Journal Editors (ICMJE).
-AMP actively looks for potential faults against publication ethics, such as plagiarism, redundant publication, data manipulation and invention, as well as those related with authorship and institutional affiliation(s).
-Should such situations occur during the publication process, the manuscript will be rejected; in case the paper has been published, a rectification will be issued.
-This will take place after a proper investigation of the case has been performed and after the implicated author(s) had exerted their proper defense, following COPE flow charts.
-In both cases, competent institutions will be informed, i.e. the institutions where the author(s) work, their financing parties, their corresponding professional organizations and ethical committees that had approved the study, when appropriate.
-Also, the Ethics and Deontology Committee of the Peruvian College of Physicians will be informed, if deemed necessary.
+Acta Medica Peruana (AMP) adheres itself to recommendations issued by the Committee in Publication Ethics (COPE; https://publicationethics.org), specifically: Code of conduct and guidelines on good practices for Journal editors, and the International Committee of Medical Journal Editors (ICMJE).
+AMP reviews potential faults against ethics in publication, such as plagiarism, redundant publication, as well as faults related with authorship and institutional affiliation.
+Should this occur during the publication process, the paper will be rejected; in case the paper had already been published, retractation will take place.
+This will occur after an investigation process and deposition from implicated author(s), according to COPE flow charts.
+In both cases, competent authorities, the institutions where the authors come from, sponsors, professional organizations, and ethics committees that approved the study, will be informed, if pertinent.
+Also, the case will be reported to the Ethics and Deontology Committee of the Peruvian College of Physicians, if deemed necessary.

 In case of doubt about any ethical misconduct, author(s) may contact the Editorial Committee in order to obtain adequate orientation (actamedicaperuana@cmp.org.pe).